Skip to Content

 Use Checklists

 There’s a lot to remember when you’re traveling in an RV.
 You’ve got a home-on-wheels there.
 There’s a lot to do before you drive that rig away, and there’s a lot to do when you arrive at your camping destination.
 You can make your own checklists or find some online.

-Our friends Rae & Jason of Getaway Couple fame have some really cool printable RV checklists in their shop that are very well thought out.
+PRO TIP: Our friends Rae & Jason of Getaway Couple have some really cool printable RV checklists in their shop that are very well thought out.

 Split Up Chores and Double Check Important Tasks

-It’s also incredibly important to check each other, or even to double-check yourself, on tasks that are particularly critical… such as hooking up the RV and hooking up your towed vehicle if you have one.
+If you’re traveling with a companion or several (children included), split up the chores that need attention before you hit the road and while you’re camping.
+It’s also incredibly important to check each other (or even to double-check yourself) on tasks that are particularly critical, such as hooking up the RV and connecting your towed vehicle if you have one.

 Read Our 10 Pro Tips for RV Newbies!